streamingfast/battlefield-ethereum/README.md

 The syncer then simply sync from the miner each time new blocks are propagated through the network.
-The syncer is deep mind aware and generates the deep mind log.
+The syncer is Firehose aware and generates the Firehose log.

 #### Private Keys